 - Tabla (Indian drum)

 - Marching Band (Performs at special events such as Annual Day)

 Once a year, the school holds special activities such as Yoga and Vipassana meditation for the children.
 The school also takes the kids on educational tours.

-Every February, the kids participate in Sports Day where they compete in various activities such as three-legged races, bean bag races, musical chairs, dodgeball and more.
+Every February, the kids participate in Sports Day where they compete in various activities such as three-legged races, bean bag races, musical chairs, dodge-ball and more.

 Every March, the school holds an Annual Day celebration where the children get to dress up and perform various cultural and musical items on stage.
-All parents are invited and prizes are awarded to the children for academic achievement and best behaviour.
+All parents are invited and prizes are awarded to the children for academic achievement and best behavior.

 This is celebrated annually on November 14th which is Jawaharlal Nehru’s birthday.
 The kids engage in academic competitions where they have drawing and writing contests, and more.

 This is an annual event celebrated on September 5th which is Dr. Radhakrishan’s birthday.
 He was the first president of the country and a former teacher.
 During this event, Nirvana kids hold a cultural show and fun activities for teachers.
 Recognition awards are also given to the teachers at the event.
 Gifts are organized by management for teachers.

 On August 15th, Nirvana kids celebrate Independence Day with cultural activities and various competitions in writing, drawing, speeches and more.